 You'll get to practice applying for jobs, and get feedback on your applications.
 We also run an annual Chemistry Careers Day, where you can explore career options and meet with employers who hire chemistry graduates.

-On the MChem Chemistry with a Year in Industry course, you'll spend your third year working at a leading organisation in the chemical industry.
+On the Chemistry with a Year in Industry courses, you'll spend your third year working at a leading organisation.
 You'll pay reduced fees for the year you're on placement, most students earn salaries during their placements, and many are offered a graduate level job at the end.